AlexanderSlokov/Ginnungagap/README.md

 It takes your `package.*` (`.json` and `.lock`), bring it to an isolated container with a bunch of juicy credentials that hackers are dreaming of (Kube config, Terraform .state, AWS credential, or your GEMINI_API_KEY, ...)
-`Falco container` will watching `npm` run, and if there is something wrong, `Falco Sidekick` will call out your container orchestrator (Docker / Podman) to pause and commit that container into a `tar.gz`.
+`Falco` will watching `npm` run, and if there is something wrong, it will print out log that Ginnungagap can parse and order the container orchestrator (Docker / Podman) to pause and commit that container into a `tar.gz`.
 You can use that `tag.gz` for forensic, submit it to `https://www.npmjs.com` so that they can take action, or yeet it on Reddit and make JS community cry again.

 # Why do I need it?